High-explosive anti-tank: Post World War II

 The general public remained in the dark about shape charge warheads, even believing that it was a new secret explosive, until early 1945 when the US Army cooperated with the US monthly publication Popular Science on a large and detailed article on the subject titled "It makes steel flow like mud".
-It was this article that revealed to the American public how the fabled Bazooka actually worked against tanks and that the velocity of the rocket was irrelevant.
+It was this article that revealed to the American public how the fabled bazooka actually worked against tanks and that the velocity of the rocket was irrelevant.

 After the war, HEAT rounds became almost universal as the primary anti-tank weapon.
 Models of varying effectiveness were produced for almost all weapons from infantry weapons like rifle grenades and the M203 grenade launcher, to larger dedicated anti-tank systems like the Carl Gustav recoilless rifle.
 When combined with the wire-guided missile, infantry weapons were able to operate at long-ranges also.
-Anti-tank missiles altered the nature of tank warfare from the 1960s to the 1990s, and remain effective to this day.
+Anti-tank missiles altered the nature of tank warfare from the 1960s to the 1990s; due to the tremendous penetration of HEAT munitions, many post-WWII main battle tanks, such as the Leopard 1 and AMX-30, were deliberately designed to carry modest armour in favour of reduced weight and better mobility.
+Despite subsequent developments in vehicle armour, HEAT munitions remain effective to this day.